PostHog/posthog.com/contents/handbook/company/communication.md

 ## Public by default

-We make things public by default because [transparency is part of Communication, one of our values](/handbook/values/#communication).
+We make things public by default because [transparency](/handbook/company/culture#transparency) is core to our culture.
 The kinds of information we share falls into one of three buckets:

 - _Public_ - most things, including our product, roadmap, handbook and strategy.
 - _Shared internally_ - almost everything else, such as financial performance, security, fundraising and recruitment.